enzuru/enzuru/README.md

 ![A modern Lisp machine for the ultimate programming experience](screenshot.png "Screenshot of lisp hacking in exwm running on Guix System")

-Through my eponymous charity [enzu.ru](https://enzu.ru), I am currently working on the [GNU operating system](https://www.gnu.org/) in order to create a secure [libre](https://www.gnu.org/philosophy/free-sw.html) Lisp workstation.
+I am currently working on the [GNU operating system](https://www.gnu.org/) in order to create a secure [libre](https://www.gnu.org/philosophy/free-sw.html) Lisp workstation.

 By combining: